 2. Cerebral Palsy from Oxygen Deprivation (Hypoxic-Ischemic Encephalopathy) or Trauma During Labor and Delivery

 - Hypoxic-Ischemic Encephalopathy (HIE): HIE is brain injury that occurs due to a lack of oxygen-rich blood in the brain, either caused by restricted blood flow or decreased oxygen in the baby’s body.
 HIE resulting from a hypoxic-ischemic event can lead to cerebral palsy.

 - Use of Pitocin or Cytotec: Pitocin and Cytotec are drugs given to mothers to speed up labor.
 Sometimes contractions can get too fast and strong (hyperstimulation), and this pressure can deprive the baby of oxygen-rich blood.
 Hyperstimulation also can cause excessive pressure on the baby’s head, which can cause brain trauma.
 Both oxygen-deprivation and brain trauma can lead to cerebral palsy.

 - Umbilical Cord Problems: The umbilical cord is the baby’s lifeline; it carries oxygen-rich blood from the placenta to the baby.
-A prolapsed umbilical cord (where the cord exits the birth canal in front of the baby) or nuchal cord (where the cord gets wrapped around baby’s neck) can cause oxygen deprivation and result in cerebral palsy.
+Issues such as a prolapsed umbilical cord (where the cord exits the birth canal in front of the baby) or nuchal cord (where the cord gets wrapped around baby’s neck) can cause oxygen deprivation and result in cerebral palsy.

 - Placental Abruption: Placental abruption, when the placenta separates prematurely from the uterine wall, can cause bleeding in the mother, which decreases the supply of oxygen-rich blood to the baby, possibly causing cerebral palsy.